reasonwithoutrestraint/site/Original/Against Presuppositionalism.md

     - Fuck circular reasoning!
     - It can justify anything.

-### We don't presuppose the laws of logic per se, we construct them:
+### For using the laws of logic as a starting point:

 - Other non-suspicious arguments for Laws of Logic:
     - Constructions of language: They are constructions of language, just like definitions are constructions of language.
 We construct, rather than discover, the laws of logic.
 It makes no sense to use our language and ask about whether its possible for a triangle to be square.
 That's not what it means for something to be a square/triangle.
 Likewise, it makes no sense to use our language to ask about whether the laws of logic are necessary.
 What it means for something to be a law of logic is that it is necessary.
 It's a nonsensical question.
 Necessity and laws of logic are conceptually entangled.
 If some other language meant something differently by logic and necessity, then, under their language, they would not be in error.